Jacopoooo/Deterministic-Multithreaded-Particle-Physics-Solver/README.md

 This project isn't finish.
-Honestly, i don't if I'll ever finish it.
+Honestly, i don't know if I'll ever finish it.